graboskyc/MiamiHackathonTeam4/README.md

 * MongoDB Atlas Account
 * IP Whitelist configured for API access
-* Some knowledage of Realm and Charts
+* Some knowledge of Realm and Charts

 ## Getting Started